formsandflows/PACo/Components/PACo_Panel_A.md

 | TextBlockHeight | The height of the text block. |
 | VerticalAlign | The vertical alignment. |

-Not all properties are needed in all records.
+Not all properties are needed in all table records.